headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ##### Connection

-If the Server is checked (to see if the modules / resources are up to date) the connection will close.
-That said in order to prevent accidental switches between servers the connection must be closed even if the connection was just used to check.
-After the connection is closed the user can check, connect or deploy to another server.
+If the Server is connected to in run mode (to see if the modules / resources are up to date) the physical connection will close.
+That said in order to prevent accidental switches between servers the connection must be stopped even if the connection is not used anymore.
+After the connection is stopped the user can check, connect or deploy to another server by starting this connection in **run mode**.

 ##### Deployment